trawick/emptyhammock-article/README.md

 ## Specifying an Article search configuration

+Full-text search can be enabled for the `Article` model, as described in this section.

 ### Example Postgres setup

-The following commands create a full text search configuration that ignores
+A Postgres search configuration will be useful in some circumstances, such as when searching should ignore accents.
+The following commands create a full text search configuration that ignores accents:
-accents:

 ```
 $ sudo -u postgres psql my_project_db